Learn-to-Distance: Distance Learning for Detecting LLM-Generated Text: Introduction

 Most existing passive detection algorithms fall into the following two categories: (i) zero-shot methods and (ii) machine learning (ML)-based approaches, depending on whether they rely on external data for training the detector.
 Within each category, methods can be further classified into three subtypes: (1) logits-based; (2) rewrite-based, and (3) other approaches.
 This yields a total of 6 combinations.

 \textbf{Zero-shot detection}.
 Zero-shot methods use only the observed text and a surrogate LLM for detection, without utilizing any additional dataset for training.
 They compute a statistical measure from the observed text to determine whether it was authored by a human or an LLM.
 The underlying rationale is that human-written text tends to produce statistics that differ (either larger or smaller) from those of LLM-generated text, and this difference can be exploited for detection \citep{gehrmann2019gltr}.
-Based on the type of statistical measure employed, these methods can be further categorized into three subtypes: \begin{enumerate}[leftmargin=*] \item \ul{\textit{Logits-based}} methods construct the statistic using the logits of tokens computed by the surrogate LLM across the observed text \citep[see e.g.,][]{mitchell2023detectgpt, su2023detectllm, bao2024fastdetectgpt, hans2024spotting, xu2025trainingfree}. \item \ul{\textit{Rewrite-based}} methods define the statistic as a suitable distance between the observed text and its rewritten (or regenerated) version \citep{zhu2023beat,nguyen2024simllm,yang2024dnagpt,sun2025zero}. \item Beyond logits or rewrite-based distances, \ul{\textit{other}} statistics have been introduced, including the intrinsic dimensionality of the observed text \citep{tulchinskii2023intrinsic}, its latent representation patterns \citep{chen2025repreguard}, N-gram distributions \citep{solaiman2019release} and maximum mean discrepancy \citep{zhang2024detecting, song2025deep}. \end{enumerate}
+Based on the type of statistical measure employed, these methods can be further categorized into three subtypes: \begin{enumerate}[leftmargin=*] \item \ul{\textit{Logits-based}} methods construct the statistic using the logits of tokens computed by the surrogate LLM across the observed text \citep[see e.g.,][]{mitchell2023detectgpt, su2023detectllm, bao2024fastdetectgpt, hans2024spotting, xu2025trainingfree}. \item \ul{\textit{Rewrite-based}} methods define the statistic as a suitable distance between the observed text and its rewritten (or regenerated) version \citep{zhu2023beat,nguyen2024simllm,yang2024dnagpt,sun2025zero}.
+A similar principle has also been adopted for detecting machine-generated images \citep{wang2023dire,qi2026did}. \item Beyond logits or rewrite-based distances, \ul{\textit{other}} statistics have been introduced, including the intrinsic dimensionality of the observed text \citep{tulchinskii2023intrinsic}, its latent representation patterns \citep{chen2025repreguard}, N-gram distributions \citep{solaiman2019release} and maximum mean discrepancy \citep{zhang2024detecting, song2025deep}. \end{enumerate}